mudulo/azlyricscrapper/README.md

 ## Getting Started

-This repo is a scrapper for azlyrics that exposes an http server, with one endpoint /search which expects a get parameter for the "artist, song description" and then returns lyrics,
+This repo is a scrapper for azlyrics that exposes an http endpoint , with one endpoint /search which expects a get parameter for the "artist, song description (no specific order or delimiters since this is a search query)" and then returns lyrics,

 ## Built With